ACURO Submission FAQs

 - How should subcontracted work be submitted to ACURO?
 Do I need to complete a submission for subcontracted work?

-Any extramural institution receiving DoD funds for animal research, either through direct award or subcontract, must submit the animal use protocol and supporting documentation to the ACURO inbox at usarmy.detrick.medcom-usamrmc.other.acuro@health.mil for review and approval.
+Any extramural institution receiving DoW funds for animal research, either through direct award or subcontract, must submit the animal use protocol and supporting documentation to the ACURO inbox at usarmy.detrick.medcom-usamrmc.other.acuro@health.mil for review and approval.
 Refer to ACURO SUBMISSION FAQ #1.

 - How long does it take ACURO to review and approve protocol submissions?

 Turnaround time varies with workload and staffing.
 Intramural protocols receive priority and are processed as soon as they are noted in the inbox by our administrative staff.
 Additionally, intramural protocols are routed directly to ACURO veterinarians so the review is much faster, generally being turned around within a few days.
 ACURO recommends early and expeditious preparation and submission of protocols to avoid delays that may affect your research.
 If urgent approval of a protocol is needed, contact ACURO to discuss approval timelines.
-Protocols contracted to non-DOD institutions do not get priority or direct review by an ACURO veterinarian.
+Protocols contracted to non-DoW institutions do not get priority or direct review by an ACURO veterinarian.

 Site Visits